From here to anywhere

 Students at Belmont meet needs in the community through a variety of service-learning activities, logging over 200,000 community service hours annually.
 English and education majors gain valuable teaching experience by tutoring students at local schools.
 Spanish majors team up with community role models in the Belmont-YMCA Hispanic Achievers program, a program designed to empower Hispanic youth through activities and mentoring specific to their career goals.
 Accounting students help neighborhood residents of all ages improve their computer skills.
 All these projects help Belmont students connect to and serve the community.

-Dive into campus life with any of the 190+ clubs and organizations.
+Dive into campus life with any of the 150+ clubs and organizations.
 The popular intramurals program includes everything from flag football and basketball to wiffleball and dodgeball.
 With more than half of all Belmont undergraduates living on campus, there’s always something going on, including socials, movie nights, concerts, and the annual Fall Follies production.
 And in terms of student activities, there’s a club or group for nearly every interest—academic, athletic, social, spiritual, and more.
 Belmont’s Greek Life includes six nationally recognized sororities and three nationally recognized fraternities representing NPC, IFC, and NPHC.
-Find out more about campus life here.

 Percent of students living on campus.